datagrok-ai/public/help/develop/packages/js-api.md

 :::note

-When you need more control, use the [dg namespace](https://datagrok.ai/js-api/modules/dg#namespaces).
+When you need more control, use the [DG namespace](https://datagrok.ai/js-api/modules/dg#namespaces).

 :::